Become a FairShare

 Each fall FairShare accepts applications from any CSA farmer interested in being formally endorsed for the following growing season.
 Farmers must submit a full application and have an interview with currently endorsed farmers.

-To be considered as a FairShare endorsed farm, your farm must produce the vast majority of your products on farm, be certified organic or in transition to organic certification (for produce and animal products) and demonstrate an ability to provide a high level of customer service.
+To be considered as a FairShare endorsed farm, your farm must produce the vast majority of your products on farm, be certified organic or in transition to organic certification (for produce) and demonstrate an ability to provide a high level of customer service.

 If you are interested in joining FairShare, please to review the application materials to gain an understanding of our policies, requirements, and the information we ask for in the application.

-Applications for the following season are due by November 1st.
+Applications for the following season are typically available in September and are due by November 1st.

 Late applications are not accepted.
 Interviews happen in early November.
 All farms (including return applicants who were previously deferred) must complete an application.
 Contact Claire Strader with any questions you have.